Wee Chalk the Walk

 You can count on a room full of wide eyes and open mouths when kids in our workshops learn that kids their age or just a little bit older packed local jails in one of the most dangerous cities for Black people during the Civil Rights Movement: Birmingham, Alabama.
 Here's what else they learn:

-* Sometimes, the police not only fail to protect us, they become deadly forces of danger that Black people must be protected from
+* The police don't always protect us.
+Sometimes, they can be deadly forces that Black people must be protected from

 * The police can't jail everyone.
 There's not enough room.
-If enough kids make brave choices for justice, justice can win.
+When enough of us make brave choices for justice, we can win.

 Song: Ella's Song